glanfong/SLiM-6S-SN/README.md

 ```
 bash jobs_CHG.bash
 ```
+Please, do not that runs with different scenarios will take different amount of time to reach completion.
+As a general rule of thumb, BTL runs are expected to be the fastest, EXP runs to be the longest and CST in-between.

 You will end up with one run folder per job, each containing 3 types of files per simulation (***selection** being either **sweep** or **neutral***) :
 - **xxx_*selection*.trees** : the tree-sequence data (a concise encoding of the correlated genealogies along the chromosome).
 - **xxx_*selection*_parameters.txt** : parameters associated with this specific simulation (populations sizes, selective coefficient of the beneficial mutation, etc.).
 - **xxx_*selection*.ms** : concise format to encode the sample genomes.
-Contains the number of segregated sites, their position within the genome.
-And the haplotype information (derived allele is denoted with a 1 and the ancestral type with a 0).
+Contains the number of segregated sites, their position within the genome, and the state of the allele present at the corresponding SNP (derived allele is denoted with a 1 and the ancestral type with a 0).

 ### Step 2 - Compute Summary Statistics